yuvalsol/TwitchChatToSubtitles/README.md

 --TextColor             The color of the subtitles text.
 ```

 This option shifts the timing of all the subtitles.
 This option is applicable for all subtitles types but very useful for `RegularSubtitles`.
 For `RegularSubtitles`, the subtitles are visible only for a few seconds and then disappear.
 A Twitch streamer is more likely to interact with a chat message as it passes around the mid point of the chat, not when it first appears at the bottom of the chat.
-By adding a few seconds (3-7 seconds), the subtitles will appear **closer in time** to when the Twitch streamer have read and responded to it.
+By adding a few seconds (3-7 seconds), the subtitles will appear **closer in time** to when the Twitch streamer has read and responded to it.

 ```console
 --TimeOffset            Time offset for all subtitles, in seconds.